wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 6. Click the `Save` button ![save button](../../../images/common/button_save.png).

 7. You should automatically be redirected to the newly created event procedure.
-In the `settings` section of the event procedure, place a checkmark next to `Active`:
+In the `Settings` section of the event procedure, place a checkmark next to `Active`:

     ![event active](../../../images/en/shipping/event_active.png)

-8. Click on `Add Filter`:
+8. Click on the `+` symbol next to `Filter`:

     ![add filter](../../../images/en/shipping/add_filter.png)